 Patients using Triage and the ACC are seen based on their triaged level of acuteness.
 A limited number of ACC evaluation times are available each day.
 Once the ACC is full and no other appointments are available at the Health Center for same day care, our staff will assist patients in obtaining a subsequent appointment or direct patients to the UT Medical Center Emergency Room (UTER).

-The ACC is not an Urgent Care Clinic or Emergency Room.
-Patients who present to the Student Health Center with urgent or emergent medical issues will be referred to UTER.
+Patients who present to the Student Health Center with urgent/emergent medical issues will be referred to UTER.
 Transportation to UTER is dependent on a patient's condition, either by Emergency Medical Service (EMS) or a Privately Owned Vehicle (POV), and is not a Health Center provided/covered service.

-The ACC is not intended for use by those seeking evaluation and care of chronic, stable or longstanding medical conditions or concerns.
-Other clinics at the Health Center are available for this purpose.
-You may schedule an appointment with those clinics on-line by clicking the Online Student Health Portal tab above or by speaking with an Appointment Clerk at (865) 974-3648.
+Patients seeking care for stable, chronic or longstanding medical conditions should schedule in one of the Health Center's other service areas.
+You may schedule an appointment with those clinics by using the Online Scheduling/Student Health Portal or by speaking with an Appointment Clerk at (865) 974-3648.

 If you sense that you have a pressing medical problem which should not wait to be evaluated in one of our other clinics by appointment, and it does not rise to the level of a medical emergency, the ACC may be right for your concern.
 Acute care problems could include recent acute injuries or minor lacerations, acute illnesses with symptoms such as nausea or diarrhea, fever with body temperatures less than 103 F, mild to moderate pain related to an illness or injury, etc….
 Our Triage Nurse can assess your condition and assist you in appropriate scheduling.